Coverage Path Planning for Spraying Drones: Introduction

+The proposed method has three advantages with respect to current methods: i) it integrates a sprinkler model, ii) the planned paths do not go outside the target region, and iii) the computation time is shorter with respect to the compared methods.
+To achieve those advantages, the method makes improvements over the algorithms introduced in \cite{torres2016coverage,vasquez2018coverage,vasquez2020coverage}.
+First, the sprinkler is modeled as a 3D paraboloid whose intersection with the ground creates a disinfection footprint.
+Then using this footprint, the ROI area is eroded avoiding collisions and finally, the rotating calipers path planner \cite{vasquez2020coverage} is modified to include a final tour that visits regions omitted.
+To the authors' best knowledge, this is one of the first algorithms for automatically disinfecting urban areas that avoids collisions with the surrounding building.

+To validate the method, we have performed more than one hundred simulation experiments, testing our method with several ROI shapes and versus two related methods.
+The results show that the proposed method can plan successful paths despite the shape of the ROIs.
+In addition, the proposed method has the shortest computation time, making an on-board implementation feasible.

 The rest of the article is presented as follows.
-In section \ref{sec:related_work}, we present a review of related methods in terms of aerial vehicles with sprinkler systems; our review includes applications to COVID fighting, control and path planning.
-Later, in section \ref{sec:path_planning} we present our novel method for path planning.
+In section, \ref{sec:related work} we present the related work.
+In section, \ref{sec:path_planning} we present our novel method for path planning.
 Section \ref{sec:experiments} describes the experiments that were carried out including a software in the loop simulation due to mobility restrictions.
 Finally, section \ref{sec:conclusions} presents our conclusion and future research directions.

-\section{Related Work}
+\section{Related work}